-The Commission on Economic Inclusion is pleased to present its sixth class of inductees into our Hall of Fame, member companies that have consistently demonstrated their commitment to workplace diversity and inclusion and have been multi-year winners of our Best-in-Class awards.
+The Commission on Economic Inclusion is pleased to welcome NASA John H. Glenn Research Center at Lewis Field into our Hall of Fame, member companies and organizations that have consistently demonstrated their commitment to workplace diversity and inclusion and have been multi-year winners of our Best-in-Class awards.

 We congratulate them on their achievements and accomplishments as pacesetters within the Northeast Ohio business community for their effective diversity management and inclusion policies and practices.

 Class of 2014

 Class of 2013

 University Hospitals, one of the nation’s leading health care systems, has received both regional and national recognition for diversity and inclusion, as well as awards for research funding and economic impact.
 This is the third year in a row in which UH has won the Commission’s Best-in-Class award for Board Diversity in the nonprofit/government category.